WatsonLab/KOunt/README.md

 source activate snakemake
 snakemake --use-conda --conda-create-envs-only
 ```
-If using Snakemake without mamba being installed include the option ```--conda-frontend conda```
+If using Snakemake without a mamba installation include the option ```--conda-frontend conda```

 ## Running KOunt
 Amend the options config file, config.yaml, with your fastq file locations and extensions.
+If using Snakemake without a mamba installation include the option ```--conda-frontend conda``` in all Snakemake commands.
 To use the default rule all in the Snakefile and run the entire pipeline do:
 ```
 snakemake -k --ri --use-conda
 ```